vrockai/pipeline-test/docs/content.md

 ---

-## Microbiota-mediated nitrogen fixation and microhabitat homeostasis in aerial root-mucilage
+## Microbiota-mediated nitrogen fixation and microhabitat homeostasis in aerial root-mucilage.
+ 25.04.2023, _Z Pang, X Mao, S Zhou, S Yu, G Liu, C Lu, J Wan, L Hu, P Xu_

+_Humans, Nitrogen Fixation, Polysaccharides, Microbiota, Bacteria, Rhizosphere, Plants, Homeostasis, Plant Roots, Soil Microbiology_
+Plants sustain intimate relationships with diverse microbes.
+It is well-recognized that these plant-associated microbiota shape individual performance and fitness of host plants, but much remains to be explored regarding how they exert their function and maintain their homeostasis.

 [Source](https://doi.org/10.1186/s40168-023-01525-x)

+10.1186/s40168-023-01525-x

 ---

-## Metapangenomics of wild and cultivated banana microbiome reveals a plethora of host-associated protective functions
+## Metapangenomics of wild and cultivated banana microbiome reveals a plethora of host-associated protective functions.
+ 24.04.2023, _S Singh, SA Aghdam, RM Lahowetz, AMV Brown_

+Microbiomes are critical to plants, promoting growth, elevating stress tolerance, and expanding the plant's metabolic repertoire with novel defense pathways.
+However, generally microbiomes within plant tissues, which intimately interact with their hosts, remain poorly characterized.
+These endospheres have become a focus in banana (Musa spp.)-an important plant for study of microbiome-based disease protection.
+Banana is important to global food security, while also being critically threatened by pandemic diseases.
+Domestication and clonal propagation are thought to have depleted protective microbiomes, whereas wild relatives may hold promise for new microbiome-based biological controls.
+The goal was to compare metapangenomes enriched from 7 Musa genotypes, including wild and cultivated varieties grown in sympatry, to assess the host associations with root and leaf endosphere functional profiles.

 [Source](https://doi.org/10.1186/s40793-023-00493-x)

+10.1186/s40793-023-00493-x

 ---